Jakub Vrána: Washington Capitals

 Vrána made the Capitals opening night roster for the 2017–18 season.
 His rookie season was considered a "roller-coaster", ending up 13 goals scored and 14 assists in 73 games.
 He made his Stanley Cup playoffs debut during the 2018 playoffs, providing the "speedy, offensive complement to the shutdown duo" of Nicklas Bäckström and T. J. Oshie on Washington's second line.
 Vrána scored his first Stanley Cup playoffs goal on 29 April 2018 against the Pittsburgh Penguins.
 The Capitals would go on to defeat the Penguins in six games and then win the Eastern Conference by defeating the Tampa Bay Lightning in seven games.
-He scored the opening goal in game five of the 2018 Stanley Cup Finals against the Vegas Golden Knights which resulted in the Capitals' victory.
+He scored the opening goal in game five of the 2018 Stanley Cup Final against the Vegas Golden Knights which resulted in the Capitals' victory.
 Vrána ended the playoffs with eight points in 23 games to help the Capitals win their first Stanley Cup.

 During the 2018–19 season, Vrána set career highs in goals, assists, and points, while also ranking third on the team in goals.
 He also became the 15th player in franchise history to record at least 24 goals in a single season before the age of 24.
 As a result of his success, the Capitals re-signed Vrána to a new two-year, $6.7 million contract on 16 July 2019.